-In 1965, California created the nation’s first victim compensation program, which was administered by the Department of Social Welfare.
-Responsibility for this program was transferred to the Board of Control in 1967.
+California created the nation’s first victim compensation program in 1965.
+The Department of Social Welfare administered the program until the Board of Control took responsibility in 1967.

-Today, CalVCB is housed under the Government Operations Agency and administers the Victim Compensation Program, the Revenue Recovery Program, Claims of Erroneously Convicted Felons, the Good Samaritan Act and the Missing Children Reward Program.
+Today the Government Operations Agency oversees CalVCB, which administers the Victim Compensation Program, the Revenue Recovery Program, Claims of Persons Erroneously Convicted Felons, the Good Samaritan Program and the Missing Children Reward Program.